ciena-frost/ember-frost-demo-components/README.md

 ## Getting Started

 1. This *addon* installs `CodeMirror` and `Prism` for source editing and syntax highlighting.
-You must update `ember-cli-build.js` to include options for those *addons* to bring in necessary bower modules.
+You must update `ember-cli-build.js` to include options for those *addons* to bring in necessary themes.

   ```js
   var app = EmberApp(defaults, {